shubham-parida01/MySQL_STUDY/README.md

 Before you start using the MySQL Connector/Python, you'll need:

-- Python installed on your system (version X.X or higher)
+- Python installed on your system (version 3.9 or 3.10)
 - A MySQL server instance running (locally or remotely)
 - Basic understanding of SQL and database concepts